infews/bonfire/pages/source/index.md

 * Build a draft file for editing: all sections in a single HTML file

-## Coming Features
+## Upcoming Features

-The full public backlog lives on Pivotal Tracker, but here are the highlights:
+The [full public backlog](https://www.pivotaltracker.com/projects/244657) lives on [Pivotal Tracker](http://www.pivotaltracker.com), but here are the highlights:

 * Build a released version of the book - each section in its own file, external CSS
 * Auto-generate a Table of Cotents file (HTML version)